mcgonagle/ansible_f5/README.md

 ```
 The password for the password file is *password*

+## Ansible Roles
+This ansible repository is organized into roles.
+Roles are collections of templates, files, tasks,
+and variables.
+Tasks are organized based on the particular module they are implementing.
+For example,
+the bigip_device_ntp module is a subdirectory under the onboarding role and has a task
+set_ntp.yml (*roles/tasks/bigip_device_ntp/set_ntp.yml*).

 ## Infrastructure as Code Principles, Practices and Patterns
 [Infrastructure as Code Benefits](docs/IAC.md)